-To determine the putative organization of the ancestral ruminant karyotype we compared the reconstructed pecoran and cetartiodactyl chromosomes with syntenic inferences derived from FISH of 160 cattle bacterial artificial chromosome (BAC) clones onto the metaphase chromosomes of chevrotain (Java chevrotain, Tragulus javanicus), and two other ruminant species, giraffe (Giraffa camelopardalis) and cattle (Bos taurus) (Suppl.
-Fig. S2, Suppl.
-Table S4 and Methods).
-Four interchromosomal rearrangements differentiate the ancestral ruminant and cetartiodactyl karyotypes, while 15 additional interchromosomal rearrangements characterize the pecoran ancestor, in agreement with previous publications (Kulemzina et al. 2011).
-For the first time intrachromosomal rearrangements were also identified, with 14 inversions assigned to the ruminant ancestor and an additional 11 inversions classified as pecoran-specific (Suppl.
-Fig. S2, Fig. 2, and Table 2).
+To determine the putative organization of the ancestral ruminant karyotype, we compared the reconstructed pecoran and cetartiodactyl chromosomes with syntenic inferences derived from FISH of 160 cattle bacterial artificial chromosome (BAC) clones onto the metaphase chromosomes of chevrotain (Java chevrotain, Tragulus javanicus) and two other ruminant species: giraffe (Giraffa camelopardalis) and cattle (Bos taurus) (Supplemental Fig. S2; Supplemental Table S4; Supplemental Methods).
+Four interchromosomal rearrangements differentiate the ancestral ruminant and cetartiodactyl karyotypes, whereas 15 additional interchromosomal rearrangements characterize the pecoran ancestor, in agreement with previous publications (Kulemzina et al. 2011).
+For the first time, intrachromosomal rearrangements were also identified, with 14 inversions assigned to the ruminant ancestor and an additional 11 inversions classified as pecoran-specific (Fig. 2; Table 2; Supplemental Fig. S2).

-Out of 35 RACFs reconstructed for the bovidae ancestor, 27 matched previously published bovidae ancestral chromosomes (Slate et al. 2002; Balmus et al. 2007), while the remaining eight were fragments of three ancestral chromosomes that we subsequently merged to produce a final set of 30 bovidae ancestral chromosomes (Table 1, Suppl.
-Table S3).
+Of 35 RACFs reconstructed for the bovidae ancestor, 27 matched previously published bovidae ancestral chromosomes

+(Slate et al. 2002; Balmus et al. 2007), whereas the remaining eight were fragments of three ancestral chromosomes that we subsequently merged to produce a final set of 30 bovidae ancestral chromosomes (Table 1; Supplemental Table S3).

-Evolutionary breakpoint regions and multispecies homologous synteny blocks.
-We identified and classified genomic intervals that flank EBRs, as well as mammalian msHSBs found in the cattle genome.
-Pairwise HSBs were defined at 300 kbp resolution for rearrangement detection following our previous work on mammals (Kim et al. 2017) (Suppl.
-Table S2), and msHSBs were defined as overlapping intervals of several species HSBs.
-From the 2.1 Gbp of the cattle sequence assigned to chromosomes, 1.6 Gbp (76.28%) were found in mammalian msHSBs (Suppl.
-Table S2).
-The EBRs were classified using our previously published method (Farré et al. 2016) utilizing a phylogenetic tree that was constructed on the basis of genomic data from this study (Fig. 1 and Suppl.
-Fig. S1).
-A total of 1,699 EBRs were assigned to all phylogenetic nodes, of which 78 and 33 were putative ruminant lineage- and cattle-specific EBRs, respectively (Suppl.
-Table S5).
-Only 162 EBRs that occurred from the split of cetartiodactyls to cattle were included in further analyses.
-The average length of these EBRs was 15.3 kbp, spanning a total of 2.7 Mbp (0.15%) of the cattle genome.
-Using cattle BACs placed on the cattle, giraffe, and chevrotain chromosomes we further classified 58/78 putative ruminant EBRs into 33 ruminant- and 25 pecoran-specific EBRs (Suppl.
-Table S5).
+Evolutionary breakpoint regions and multispecies homologous synteny blocks

+We identified and classified genomic intervals that flank EBRs as well as mammalian msHSBs found in the cattle genome.
+Pairwise HSBs were defined at 300-kbp resolution for rearrangement detection following our previous work on mammals (Supplemental Table S2; Kim et al. 2017), and msHSBs were defined as overlapping intervals of several species HSBs.
+From the 2.1 Gbp of the cattle sequence assigned to chromosomes, 1.6 Gbp (76.28%) were found in mammalian msHSBs (Supplemental Table S2).
+The EBRs were classified using our previously published method (Farré et al. 2016) utilizing a phylogenetic tree that was constructed on the basis of genomic data from this study (Fig. 1; Supplemental Fig. S1).
+A total of 1699 EBRs were assigned to all phylogenetic nodes, of which 78 and 33 were putative ruminant lineage- and